 The goals of the exposure are threefold: to offer exciting artists and companies the opportunity to perform in a beautiful Manhattan theater while developing relationships with presenters and other industry professionals; to offer New York audiences an opportunity to see some of the world’s finest circus artists and broaden the public perception – particularly in the United States – of what defines the term “circus”; and to promote circus as an art form worthy of a serious platform, attention and exposure.

-The line-up will feature a diverse array of circus disciplines, geographical regions, and aesthetic approaches, highlighting the creativity of circus today; check it out HERE
+The line-up will feature a diverse array of circus disciplines, geographical regions, and aesthetic approaches, highlighting the creativity of circus today.

 On the whole, we think CN-ICE is a big step forward for Circus Now as an organization, and hopefully for circus in America.
 The American Performing Arts Presenters Conference is North America’s largest annual gathering of arts presenters, and one of the most important internationally.
 Every year, over 3,600 presenters, artists, managers, agents, and emerging arts leaders from all 50 U.S. states and more than 30 countries convene in the city for five days of professional development, business deals and exciting performances.
 CN-ICE will mark the first time circus arts and artists have been represented on such a large scale.